monkesearch/monkeSearch/README.md

 > ⚠️ **Prototype**: This is an initial proof-of-concept implementation.
 Expect rough edges and limited functionality.
-> Currently aimed at macOS but the logic is independent for cross platform adaptations.
-(In the works!) visit [discussions](https://github.com/monkesearch/monkeSearch/discussions/8)
+> Originally aimed at macOS, but now supports Linux as well.
+Windows support is coming soon.
+For more details, visit [discussions](https://github.com/monkesearch/monkeSearch/discussions/8).
 #### watch an intro video i made on this project [here](https://youtu.be/J2O5yv1h6cs)
 > ### Developer note:
 > I've been working on this project since long and this idea had many versions.
 The current implementation uses LEANN, a vector database that saves 97% storage compared to traditional solutions.
 The system builds a semantic index of your files' metadata and enables temporal-aware search through regex parsing.